DSpace/dspace-angular/docker/README.md

 ```

 ## End to end testing of the rest api (runs in travis).
-_In this instance, only the REST api runs in Docker.
+_In this instance, only the REST api runs in Docker using the Entities dataset.
 Travis will perform CI testing of Angular using Node to drive the tests._

 ```
 docker-compose -p d7ci -f docker/docker-compose-travis.yml up -d